tolg-voice/tolg/README.md

-# Tolg: A classical and neural LF glottal vocoder for generative source-filter speech synthesis and modification
+# Tolg: A classical and neural hybrid LF glottal vocoder for generative source-filter speech synthesis and modification

 ## Acknowledge
 The vocoder employed here is derived from GlottDNN vocoder, now featuring the integration of the LF glottal modelling. https://github.com/ljuvela/GlottDNN

 <div align="center">
   <img src="./img/logo.svg" width = "30%" height = "30%">